unusualcodeorg/goservegen/README.md

 5. Have fun developing your REST API server!

+## Working on the project
+You can read about using this framework here [github.com/unusualcodeorg/goserve](https://github.com/unusualcodeorg/goserve)

 ## Troubleshoot
 Sometimes your operating system will block the binary from execution, you will have to provide permission to run it.